-Poor Paul gets caught up in a confusing whirlwind of boasting.
+Writing to Corinth, poor Paul gets caught up in a confusing whirlwind of boasting.
 "Since many are bragging, I too will boast," he says, with evident embarassment.
-We need to see this in context.
-Paul was trying to answer some bitter criticisms that came back to him from Corinth, where he had planted the church some years earlier.
-Oddly enough, the " boasting" that he does is mostly about the failures, disappointments and rejections he has suffered.
-When drawn into the boasting game, he can list only his sufferings while pursuing his apostolic work.
-Yet he leads the people to put their confidence in the power of the Spirit.
-Paul's eloquent bragging is not really an attempt to lay up earthly treasures, for he hopes to direct them to the source of any real strength that we have.
-His way of handling the false claims of others is such a delicate balance that it is hard to imitate.
-But it enables us to reconstruct his personal biography and to have a rare insight into his personality.
+We need to see Paul's boasting in context.
+He was trying to answer wounding criticisms made about him in Corinth, where he had planted the church some years earlier.
+Oddly enough, the "boasting" he offers in reply is mostly about the failures, disappointments and rejections he has suffered.
+When drawn into the boasting game, he can list only the sufferings he endured when trying to spread the Gospel.
+Paul's eloquent bragging is not really an attempt to lay up earthly treasures, for he hopes to direct his readers to the source of any real strength that we have.
+His way of handling the false claims of others has a delicate balance that is hard to imitate.
+But it enables us to reconstruct his personal biography and to have a fuller insight into his personality.

 Other words of Jesus provide more practical advice.
 He advises us to have a "good eye," filled with light and so able to see goodness and light in the actions and hearts of others.
 Rather than be annoyed by their faults and idiosyncrasies, our "good eye" can recognize their good side.
 We should commend them for their virtues, not condemn them for their vices, and not imitate them in bragging or boasting.
 But if we must brag, let it be about the grace of God that helps us in whatever are our weaknesses, failures or moments of rejection.